Josh-Gotro/practice-objects-and-arrays/hasketball.md

 | **Blocks**         | 7                 | 15                | 5                 | 1               | 5                 |
 | **Slam Dunks**     | 2                 | 10                | 5                 | 0               | 12                |

-Write a function called `game_object` that returns your nested data structure.
-We might suggest starting with having `game_object` return only a `{}`.
-Then run the `game_object` tests (see next section) and slowly build up your nested data structure to satisfy those tests.
+Write a function called `gameObject` that returns your nested data structure.
+We might suggest starting with having `gameObject` return only a `{}`.
+Then slowly build up your nested data structure to satisfy each section piece by piece.
 We'll describe the strategy here in the next sections.

 ### Process Tip: Writing Nested Data Structures is Hard